Make oatmeal breakfast cookies full of dried fruits, nuts, and whole grains for a filling grab and go breakfast.

 Eating them frozen is also an option as they aren’t rock solid straight out of the freezer.

 The recipe easily doubles, so make a giant batch for freezing.

 Options to Customize Abound

 Don’t like raisins?
 Substitute bits of other dried fruit instead: diced dried apples, cut up dried apricots, dried currants, dried cranberries, truly anything you fancy and have on hand.
+A mixture of dried fruits is nice too.
 For measurement purposes, cut large dried fruit into raisin-sized pieces.

 The spices are optional and can be changed for most any dried spice.
 Consider adding cardamom or ginger instead of cinnamon or in addition.